-Peter Coyote, acclaimed author, actor, and activist was on our campus for a week in April 2015.
+Peter Coyote, acclaimed author, actor, and activist was on campus for a week.
 He gave a wide-range of lectures on Buddhism and nonviolence, urban politics and social engagement, story telling, documentary production, acting, and survival in a creative environment.

 Challenging scripts, cutting-edge playwrights, new works, Shakespeare, period pieces, and musicals provide exposure to a wide variety of styles and authors.
-This series consists of 4 fully supported productions on the University Theatre Stage each year.
-Main Stage directing and design opportunities are open to qualified students.
+This series consists of fully supported productions on the University Theatre Stage or in one of our black box theatres each year and includes the ArkType New Works Festival.
+Main Stage directing, playwriting, and design opportunities are open to qualified students.

-Second Stage productions are performed at Global Campus Theatre on the Fayetteville Square or in our black box classroom in Kimpel Hall.
-Between two and four second stage productions per year, varying in both thematic material and levels of support, augment the main stage offerings.
+Student spotlight productions are performed in one of our black box spaces at Global Campus Theatre on the Fayetteville Square, the Nadine Baum Studio, or in our black box classroom in Kimpel Hall.
+The number of productions vary per year, and vary in both thematic material and levels of support.

-MFA playwriting and directing projects, One Act Festival, and One Person Show Festival are just a few examples of the many other opportunities given to our students each year.
+MFA playwriting and directing projects, the ArkType New Works Festival, One Act Festival, and One Person Show Festival are just a few examples of the many other opportunities given to our students each year.
 There is something for every level of training!

 Department of Theatre Scholarships